dpkreativ/velt-auth0/README.md

 - Leave comments on any UI element (like cards or buttons)
 - See teammates' cursors and comment threads in real time
 - All interactions sync instantly, with built-in user avatars and names

----

-Built with 🛠 by [Divi](https://github.com/dpkreativ) using Velt and Auth0